A CouchSurfer’s Memoir of Venezuela

 By Elayne Badrigian

-Hitchhiker, adventurer, and CouchSurfer, Jamie Maslin, sets off to Venezuela for what can easily be described as a whirlwind of experiences, some good, others awful, in Socialist Dreams and Beauty Queens: A CouchSurfer’s Memoir of Venezuela.
+Hitchhiker, adventurer, and CouchSurfer, Jamie Maslin, set off to Venezuela for what can easily be described as a whirlwind of experiences, some good, others awful, in Socialist Dreams and Beauty Queens: A Couchsurfer’s Memoir of Venezuela

-Almost immediately, he is arrested by Venezuelan police, who are famous for their brutality and corruptness.
-After a frightful start in Caracas, Jamie shakes if off and heads off the beaten path to areas less explored by tourists, all the while staying on the couches of people he had met online.
+Almost immediately, he is arrested by Venezuelan police, who are famous for their brutality and corruption.
+After a frightful start in Caracas, Jamie shakes it off and heads off the beaten path to areas less explored by tourists, all the while staying on the couches of people he had met online.